edenhill/kcat/README.md

 think of it as a netcat for Kafka.

-In **producer** mode kafkacat reads messages from stdin, delimited with a configurable delimeter (-D, defaults to newline), and produces them to the provided Kafka cluster (-b), topic (-t) and partition (-p).
+In **producer** mode kafkacat reads messages from stdin, delimited with a configurable delimiter (-D, defaults to newline), and produces them to the provided Kafka cluster (-b), topic (-t) and partition (-p).

 In **consumer** mode kafkacat reads messages from a topic and partition and